Trusted WordPress tutorials, when you need them most.

 Creating a privacy policy for your social login

-To comply with GDPR, you must give users a way to delete their account on your website.
+To comply with GDPR, you must allow users to delete their accounts on your website.

 There are lots of ways that you can allow users to delete their WordPress accounts, but you should always share these instructions with your visitors.